liaminventions/liaminventions/README.md

 I am working on the XPL-32 (8 bit homebrew laptop) and the emulator for it.

-I also made a C64 demo!
+I also made a C64 intro!

+Also i'm a coder in the demogroup Atlantis: https://csdb.dk/group/?id=240

 I've got an update channel, where I will post the videos that go in my blog.